The definition of wisdom

 But how is wisdom measured?
 How do we know who is wise or who isn’t?
 Isn’t wisdom a subjective judgment made in the light of whether we agree with the person or not?
-Do the army of ISIL think their leader who is beheading victims in support of their “cause”, believe he is wise?
+Do the army of ISIL think their leader who is beheading victims in support of their “cause”, believes he is wise?
 Does the risk-taker who makes good, look like a person of wisdom, or is the cautious person who takes the safe route, and makes good the wise one?
 Is wisdom about making decisions or achieving good results, or treating people with compassion?
 Is it about right doing, accurate thinking, or emotional intelligence?

 The truth is that not all experience, knowledge or judgment creates wisdom.
 The ageing process doesn’t automatically mean a gaining of wisdom.
 In fact, there are numerous examples of bright young children who seem to be endowed with wisdom well ahead of their years.
 Equally, there are many older people who seem to never learn.
-This report on prison statistics in the UK shows “People aged 60 and over are now the fastest growing age group in the prison estate.
+This report on prison statistics in the UK shows “People aged 60 and over are now the fastest-growing age group in the prison estate.
 The number of sentenced prisoners aged 60 and over rose by 103% between 2002 and 2011”.
 Not that I am generalising widely enough to suggest that just because you are in prison, means you aren’t wise, but it does seem to indicate a lack of wisdom somewhere along the way.

 Wisdom is a state of mind

 I am still not convinced there is a definitive state which describes wisdom accurately.
 The measurement of wisdom is like beauty, mainly in the eye of the beholder.
 Some of the characteristics of wisdom are demonstrated in the following circumstances.